Seanny123/ShortStories/cured.md

 He lets his head fall in his hands.

 "Maybe it doesn't work.
-Maybe you can't change a person."
+Maybe human nature is immutable."

 I start to laugh.

 "What?"
 Jad says.
 "I hate you," I say, "but it worked for me.
-I'm changed.
-More importantly, I know that if I want to make it last I'll have to work at it.
+I'm changed and I know that if I want to make it last I'll have to work at it.
 That's why I don't want you to put it in the coffee.
-I mean, yeah it's stupid, illegal and crazy, but it also won't work.
+I mean, yeah, it's stupid, illegal and crazy, but it also won't change people in the way you want.
 The pill doesn't give you super\-powers, it makes you weak.
 If you don't let people choose, then they won't change."
-"You call taking a vegetarian meal a significant change?"
+"You call taking a vegetarian meal significant progress?"
 "Of course not.
 That's sympathy, but you have to start somewhere."

 I put my hand on my jaw and it explodes in pain.